 Employees may have similar restrictions due to the medical conditions of others.
 For example, employees may need time off to care for a family member, for the birth of a child or the placement of a child in foster care.

-Examples of some accommodations employers typically must provide are:
+Examples of some accommodations employers typically must provide for medical reasons may include:

-- Time off work, such as extended leave (possibly weeks or months), irrespective of the employer’s leave or attendance policy.
+- Granting an employee time off from work, such as extended medical leave (possibly weeks or months), irrespective of the employer’s leave or attendance policy.
 Such time off is allowed under medical leave and FMLA rules and guidelines.

-- Change the employee’s schedule, including when the employee arrives and/or leaves from work, or reduce the employee’s schedule altogether as allowed under the FMLA.
+- Changing an employee’s schedule, including when the employee arrives and/or leaves from work, or reducing the employee’s schedule altogether as allowed under the FMLA.

-- Assign to other employees the job duties the employee cannot perform as a result of her medical condition
+- Assigning to other employees certain job duties the employee cannot perform as a result of his or her medical condition.

 - Reassigning an employee to an open position which is more accommodating to the employee’s medical condition.